swiss-seismological-service/scrtdd/README.md

 [...]
 ```

-It is especially interesting to compare the results after the catalog has been relocated and loaded back to the profile.
-The new statistics should show better performance for events close to each others and that should worsen with increasing inter-event distance.
-This is useful to evaluate the quality of relocation as explained in Waldhauser & Ellsworth's paper.
+It is especially interesting to compare the results before/after the catalog has been relocated.
+The new statistics should show better performance for events close to each others and gradually worsen with increasing inter-event distance.
+That is an indirect measure of the quality of the relocation as explained in Waldhauser & Ellsworth's paper.

 ### 3.3 Waveforms inspection